unsw-wrl/sunscreen/README.md

     This approach will install the latest package versions that were published before the specified date.

 3. **Strict**
-    For maximum control, and reproducibilty you can lock your script to specific versions.
+    For maximum control and reproducibilty you can lock your script to specific versions.

     ```python
     # /// script